 Adult Family Homes Vs Assisted Living

 It’s all a matter of needs.
-You need to find elder care communities that cater to your loved one.
-Adult family homes keep your senior in a familiar environment with a finite amount of tenants, so they are guaranteed close and personal care.
+You need to find senior care communities that cater to your loved one.
+Adult family homes keep your loved one in a familiar environment with a finite amount of tenants, so they are guaranteed close and personal care.
 This is especially helpful for seniors that have neurodegenerative conditions like dementia.

 Assisted living is for seniors who do not require staff to help them all the time.
 For the most part, assisted living is a very independent lifestyle and the staff are there to help out with whatever chores, errands or tasks the seniors need them for.

-So when you want to find elder care communities for your senior, consider their health issues and even any foreseeable issues down the line.
-Always plan ahead and that way your elder is guaranteed to only move once.
+So when you want to find senior care communities for your loved one, consider their health issues and even any foreseeable issues down the line.
+Always plan ahead and that way your loved one is guaranteed to only move once.
+Contact one of CCA-certified Senior Advisors today for more information.